Olivier-Boudeville/us-web/doc/universal-webserver-technical-manual-english.rst

 We present here a short overview of the services offered by the *Universal Webserver*, to introduce them to newcomers.

-The goal of **US-Web** is to provide an integrated web framework in order:
+The goal of **US-Web** is to provide an integrated, extensible web framework in order:

 - to better operate websites based on `virtual hosting <https://en.wikipedia.org/wiki/Virtual_hosting>`_, so that a networked computer can serve as many websites corresponding to as many domains as wanted; this involves reading and interpreting vhost and other configuration information, handling properly 404 errors, producing access logs that are adequate for web analytics, rotating all logs, etc.
 - to link to the `Universal Server <https://github.com/Olivier-Boudeville/us-main>`_ optionally (i.e. if available, knowing both should be able to run in the absence of the other), in order to offer a web front-end for it